What Is Functional Testing?

 QA Touch is a test management platform that offers comprehensive solutions to streamline your functional testing process, helping you enhance the software quality.

 Want to try QA Touch?
-Sign up for free
+So start your 14-day free trial today!

 The platform is completely free till you are ready to upgrade!